ZeeshanAslam123/WordPress/wp-content/plugins/gutentor/readme.txt

 === You might be surprised by all the features onboard at first. but once you get used to them you won't be able to live without them. ===

-It’s time for [Gutentor - Page Builder for Gutenberg](https://www.gutentor.com/).
+It's time for [Gutentor - Page Builder for Gutenberg](https://www.gutentor.com/).
 Try it now, It's Free!!!

 Gutentor is a WordPress Page Building Gutenberg Blocks collections with unlimited possibilities to design a webpage.
 Building professional elegant websites using the new WordPress editor Gutenberg with very ease and with no absolute codes is what Gutentor is designed for.
 A page builder experience that brings advanced capabilities and graceful design never seen before on any Page Builder.
 Work with any theme, create any design.